leoson-wu/DM2025-Lab1-Announcement/README.md

     mkdir DM2025Labs
     cd DM2025Labs
     git init
-    git clone <link you copied at the previous step>
+    git clone <link you copied in the previous step>

 Replace \<yourpath\> by the path where you're going to store your documents.
 Below is an example, where I store my Lab in the "new" folder.